BanuSelinTosun/BanuSelinTosun.github.io/index.md

 ## Data Science Projects

-You can see my recent repo the [editor on GitHub](https://github.com/BanuSelinTosun/street-smart) on Real Estate housing prices.
+You can see my recent repo the [on GitHub](https://github.com/BanuSelinTosun/street-smart) on Real Estate housing prices.
 For this project, I used AWS EC2 instances to Grid Search the best regressor model with the minimum median absolute percent error.
 The best result achieved via Gradient Boosting Regressor with 11.3 MAPE.

 ## Selected Patents